 In US English, "judgment" (without the "e") is the only correct spelling.
 In UK English, "judgement" with an "e" is typically used in everyday contexts, but "judgment" without the "e" becomes the preferred choice when it comes to legal matters.
-During my time in law school, I was taught to drop the "e" in "judgment" to adhere to standard American English, a practice I maintain to ensure precision in legal writing.
+During my time in law school, I was taught to drop the "e" in "judgment" to adhere to standard American English, a practice I maintain to ensure precision in my legal writing.
 This distinction is critical for maintaining professionalism, particularly for judgment attorneys!

 Here are examples of "judgment" in US English: